ZhuoqunWang0120/LTN_analysis2/README.md

 The folder "res" contains the raw data.

 The folder "src" contains the source code.
-- src/data: code for data processing
+- src/data: code for data processing.
 - src/simulation: code for numerical examples in the paper (section 3).
-The numerical examples were run on a computing cluster.
-- src/application: code for case study in the paper (section 4)
+- src/application: code for case study in the paper (section 4).
+- src/run.sh: workflow.